 The terms complementary, alternative and integrative medicine are often used interchangeably.
-However, they are not the same, and each field is a distinctive approach to the treatment of disease.
-The following terms explain the differences between these medical fields.
+However, they are not the same.
+Each field is a distinctive approach to treating disease.

-Conventional medicine is the "traditional" medicine as practiced by a medical doctor (M.D.), a doctor of osteopathy (D.O.) and other allied health professionals.
+Conventional medicine is the "traditional" medicine.
+It is practiced by a medical doctor (M.D.), a doctor of osteopathy (D.O.) and other allied health professionals.

-Complementary medicine is a group of mostly non-medical approaches to help patients cope with cancer and treatment side effects, pain, depression and anxiety.
-Research data has verified the benefits of many complementary therapies, including acupuncture, yoga, massage, stress reduction techniques and nutritional supplements.
+Complementary medicine is a group of mostly non-medical approaches.
+They are designed to help patients cope with cancer and treatment side effects like pain, depression and anxiety.
+Research has shown the benefits of many complementary therapies.
+These include acupuncture, yoga, massage, stress reduction techniques and nutritional supplements.

-Integrative medicine is the practice of combining scientifically proven complementary therapies with conventional medicine as part of a comprehensive plan to treat both the disease and its physical and emotional side effects.
+Integrative medicine combines scientifically proven complementary therapies with conventional medicine.
+It is part of a comprehensive plan to treat the disease and its side effects.

-Many cancer patients find relief from complementary therapies, while others have found them to be ineffective or have reported problems.
+Many cancer patients find relief from complementary therapies.
+Others have found them to be ineffective or have reported problems.
 Although some complementary therapies are useful for cancer patients, others may be harmful in certain situations.

-We strongly encourage you to consult with your oncologist before trying any complementary therapies.
-It also is important to inform them about any therapies you currently use that may affect your cancer treatment.
+Patients should consult with their oncologist before trying any complementary therapies.
+They should also inform their care team about any complementary therapies they currently use.
+These may affect their cancer treatment.